Warmag2/BtDamageResolver/README.md

 * Go to the `BtDamageResolverInfrastructure` folder in repository root
 * Type `docker-compose up -d`

+Currently there is a bug where accessing the client before the data import task finishes (after bringing the system up) fails.
+You must wait for the task to finish before starting to use the system.
+This is related to Redis not persisting properly and the backend not being able to recover if it doesn't immediately find the data it needs.
+It would probably be easy to fix but I haven't bothered yet because it does so little harm.

 ### Getting rid of all BtDamageResolver data

 Normal docker prune methods should work once the system has been shut down.
-If you are sure that there is nothing in your docker installation that you want to keep, you can also do the following:
+If you are sure that there is nothing you want to keep, you can also do the following:

 * Go to the `BtDamageResolverInfrastructure` folder in repository root
 * Run `prune.sh`